 Milka Dimitrovska is born in Skopje, in 1985 where she graduated at the Faculty of Law Iustinian I, ‘University St. Cyril and Methodius’ – Skopje, concentrated on legal studies, with the fourth-year specificity of political science and constitutional law majors.
 Then, she obtained her LLM degree at the Faculty of Law, ‘University of Belgrade’, on the TEMPUS course of European Integration, defending the thesis “European Union’s Motives, Capacities and Obstacles Concerning Western Balkans Integration Process”.
-Dimitrovska is a PhD Candidate of International law and politics at the Faculty of Law, ‘University St. Clement of Ohrid’ - Bitola, Republic of North Macedonia where she was a Research and Teaching Assistant for several years, teaching the subjects: EU Legal and Political System, Political System, Constitutional Law and Local Government.
+Dimitrovska is a PhD in International law and politics at the Faculty of Law, ‘University St. Clement of Ohrid’ - Bitola, Republic of North Macedonia where she was a Research and Teaching Assistant for several years, teaching the subjects: EU Legal and Political System, Political System, Constitutional Law and Local Government.
 Currently, she is a Research Assistant for the areas EU Law and Human rights at the Institute for Sociological, Political and Juridical Research, ‘University St. Cyril and Methodius’ – Skopje, Republic of North Macedonia.
 This scholar has a 12-year research career in the field of human rights, democracy, good governance and EU policies and has participated in every stage of research projects- from their conceptual phase to their realization, including developing methodology, field work, empirical activities, reports, analytical work etc. She is constantly engaged in the civil processes by working for NGOs and frequently participates in public and expert debate events, as well as professional conferences and forums.